 I never stop to remember that she gave birth to 5 children in 7 years, moving with her military husband to at least 5 different bases, with no ‘I’m too tired to cook’ processed food dinners on the days when everyone was sick or crying or snowed in.

-It rarely occurs to me that she was an inspiration for my holistic-style career, insisting on whole wheat bread and a ‘no sugary snacks’ household when Wonder Bread and Super Sugar Crisp were standard fare in 70’s suburban homes.
+It rarely occurs to me that she was an inspiration for my holistic-style career.
+She insisted on whole wheat bread and a ‘no sugary snacks’ household, when Wonder Bread and Super Sugar Crisp were standard fare in 70’s suburban homes.

 That’s the kind of life that would make a grown kid proud of their parent.
-Even if I stopped right there, it would be plenty of reason to knock me upside the head for missing opportunities to tell her.
+Even if I stopped right there, it would be plenty of reason to kick myself for missing opportunities to tell her.

 We’ve seen Mom flirt with death at least 3 times.
 None of us kids thought she would live to see 2020.

 Instead of sending accidental emails about how embarrassing my mom is, I hope to be a good sport and take the high road with her a little more often.
 That’s how I’ll honor Mom on Mother’s Day.

 That little email has me wondering, now, if my own kids feel this way about me.
 I guess what goes around, comes around.